 Reclaimed Wood Table Tops

-For a look that all your guests will be able to appreciate and enjoy, try integrating reclaimed wood into your bar design by using it for your table tops.
+For a look that all your guests will be able to appreciate and enjoy, try integrating reclaimed wood into your bar design by using it for your restaurant table tops.
 Customers are sure to notice your reclaimed wood here, and it can provide either a rustic look that reminds your customers of dining at home or a chic, fresh look for your modern-style brewery.

 Reclaimed Wood Seating